JechaSMU/CaseStudyUnit6/GDPCaseStudy.md

 ##### Reporting the 13th country from the lower ranked
-Showing what country is ranked 13th from bottom ranking
+Based on the GDP Ranking from lowest ranking to highest ranking the following country is 13th in the rank.
+With the United States ranked highest their rank would be last in the list before retrieving the 13th country.

 ```r
 # Question 2, sort GDP rank listing the 13th country